canton7/fuelphp-casset/readme.md

 Bear this in mind when adding files to groups dynamically -- if you're changing the order of files in an otherwise identical group, you're not allowing the browser to properly use its cache.

 NOTE: If you change the contents of a group, a new cache file will be generated.
-However the old one will not be removed (groups are mutable, so cassed doesn't know whether a page still uses the old cache file).
+However the old one will not be removed (groups are mutable, so Casset doesn't know whether a page still uses the old cache file).
 Therefore an occasional clearout of `public/assets/cache/` is recommended.
 See  the section below on clearing the cache.

 Clearing the cache